taljindergill78/clustering-recommender-systems/README.md

 # Clustering and Recommender Systems

-K-Means clustering with multiple similarity metrics and collaborative filtering recommendation systems.
-Implemented from scratch using NumPy.
+K-Means clustering implemented from scratch and collaborative filtering recommendation systems using Surprise library.

 ## 🎯 Overview